Pokémon Showdown: Random battles

+Random battles is a metagame on Pokémon Showdown where each player is given six random fully evolved Pokémon.
+A specific difference to other tiers, including Smogon's own tiers, is the removal of "Team Preview", which allows players to see which species the opponent is using briefly before the battle begins.

 Teambuilder

 The teambuilder is a feature on Showdown that can be used to create teams to battle against other players.
 Pokémon can be selected alphabetically within an internal window, with specific restrictions dependent on the format that has been chosen.
 Items, abilities, moves, EVs (Note: Effort values) and IVs (Note: Individual values) are all selectable in the teambuilder, with illegal combinations, such as for Pokémon that have not yet been released officially, being blocked from use.
 Teams are stored using browser cookies and are able to be both imported and exported as a text file.
 The teambuilder also gives the ability to name created teams and organising teams with the use of file folders, with folders automatically generated for different tiers.

 Ladder

-Each format on Showdown with the exception of "random" formats, has a ladder system.
+Each format on Showdown has a ladder system.
 The system is ranked, and is centered around several indicators.
 Elo is a value that changes after the conclusion of a battle, increasing per win and decreasing per loss.
 This directly affects matchmaking.
 The second value, known as "Glicko-1" (and later Glicko-2), applies the Glicko rating system, changing at a slower interval, and also takes win to loss ratio into account.
-Glicko becomes more "confident" when more battles are played, allowing for a smarter representation of a specific players' skill level.
+Glicko allows for a smarter representation of a specific players' skill level.
 A third value, known as Glicko X-Act Estimate, and named after its developer "X-Act", builds on Glicko, and functions based on the individuals probability of winning against an opponent.
 Twenty-four hours of no activity causes rank decay for players who have achieved a value of 1400 or over in a specific format.